‘One Piece’ Episode 882 Preview: Fujitora, Ryokugyu Appear At Mary Geoise, Shirahoshi Sees Outside World

-After a series of flashbacks and featuring reactions about Strawhat Pirates captain Monkey D. Luffy’s new title and bounty, One Piece will finally mark the start of a new arc – the Reverie.
-The Reverie is a major event held every four years where 50 leaders from various kingdoms who are affiliated to the World Government meet to discuss several confidential matters.
-On their way to the Holy Land Mary Geoise, the world leaders were being escorted by top Navy officials in order to assure that they will arrive safely at the Reverie.
+After a series of flashbacks and reactions about Strawhat Pirates’ captain Monkey D. Luffy’s new title and bounty, One Piece will finally mark the start of a new arc – the Reverie.
+The Reverie is a major event held every four years where 50 leaders from various kingdoms who are affiliated with the World Government meet to discuss several confidential matters.
+On their way to the Holy Land Mary Geoise, the world leaders were being escorted by top Navy officials in order to assure that they arrive safely at the Reverie.

 In the previous episodes of One Piece, Navy Captain Coby and Navy Lieutenant Commander Helmeppo were shown defending some of the royals from pirate attacks.
 Coby saved the ship carrying Princess Rebecca, Princess Viola, and King Riku of Dressrosa, and King Elizabelle II of Prodence Kingdom from a torpedo attack, while Helmeppo freed Princess Komane of Lulusia Kingdom from her kidnappers.
 One Piece Episode 882 is expected to feature the arrival of the world leaders to the Holy Land Mary Geoise.